wp-plugins/encrypt-email/readme.txt

 = Future Features =
 * Popup with text fields to insert email and display text for shortcode.
+* Options panel with configuration options, including ability to pre-configure shortcode for one-click insertion of admin email and additional types of encryption including ASCII (SINGLE ENCRYPTION), ASCII (DUAL ENCRYPTION), DECHEX, WORDPRESS and RANDOM

 = Want to contribute? =
 * Fork the project on [Github](https://github.com/lukewatts/encrypt-email)